Tools / Exchange Rate Calculator

 Several key factors have contributed to the recent movements in the USD/CNY exchange rate:

-1. U.S. Trade Policies and Tariff Threats
+1. Trade Tensions and Tariff Policies

-3. Market Sentiment and Investor Behavior
+3. Market Sentiment and Corporate Behavior

 Future Projections